 AHTONE: They've discussed marriage, kids and the future, but here's the rub: LeClair is half Shoshone.
 If she has children with Diaz, their children will only be one quarter Native American.
 That's the minimum amount of blood required to be enrolled in the Shoshone tribe.
 So if their children marry someone non-native as well, their grandkids would technically not be Indians.
 It's an issue that troubles LeClair.

-Professor DEBRA DONAHUE (Professor of Indian Law, University of Wyoming): The protections and benefits that go to tribal members or to people who qualify as Indians on the federal side can be significant.
+DEBRA DONAHUE: The protections and benefits that go to tribal members or to people who qualify as Indians on the federal side can be significant.

 AHTONE: Such as access to free health care, education and land ownership.
 It can even affect child custody cases.
 For many tribes, continuing high rates of intermarriage could become a huge issue in the future: for tribes to remain as fully functioning nations, with governments, Donahue says they need to have a population.